 School Improvement Plan

-School Targets 2018 - 2021
+School Targets 2022 - 2024

 Teaching & Learning

-all learners in adult life.
+positively & actively in adult life.

 to dynamic, real life learning experiences.

-developing strategies for reducing risks for pupils/students
+alongside raising awareness of safety & develop strategies for reducing risks for pupils/students

 • Continue developing the wide range of curriculum opportunities appropriate to all learners of

 • Establish the use of a greater range of assessment tools to measure pupils’ personal, social